 CBN news states that over 7,00 Vietnamese children have learned about the word of God through SUPERBOOK, which is shown in local churches across the country, including one at Minh’s.
 Prior to SUPERBOOK, Minh’s video game addiction was so bad that his mother remembers his eye twitching for hours at a time.
 According to Fox News, “His mother, Ngocanh Le, was disturbed, and she didn’t know what else to do but pray and seek God.
 Her answer came in the form of a children’s TV show that caught his attention.”

 Now, things are very different for Minh.
 “He loves SUPERBOOK very much… He has shifted from video games to SUPERBOOK,” said his mother.
 She continued, “he understands more about the Bible.
 And sometimes, he says to me he feels he’s very sinful, but God has saved him.
 He was touched by God.”

 Encouraging testimonies like this speak volumes of the power of media, something Movieguide® is passionate about educating parents about.
-For more resources on cultivating the next generation of media-wise individuals, read Movieguide® founder Dr. Ted Baehr’s book, The Culture-Wise Family.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+For more resources on cultivating the next generation of media-wise individuals, read Movieguide® founder Dr. Ted Baehr’s book, The Culture-Wise Family.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!